Robert-Furth/DrawEndoom/README.md

 ## How?

-Compile it (you'll need SDL2), drop it into the DSDA-Doom folder, and run it instead of dsda-doom.exe.
+Compile it with cmake (you'll need SDL2), drop it into the DSDA-Doom folder, and run it instead of dsda-doom.exe.

 ## It doesn't work!